Quantagonia: Shaping the Future of Quantum Optimization

 One of the most famous examples is the traveling salesman problem.
 Imagine you wanted to visit several locations in Berlin using the shortest path to all of them without visiting any twice.
 It’s a really hard problem, as the number of possible routes grows factorially with each new location.
 If you want to visit many, many locations, it becomes practically impossible to find the best solution.
 Instead, given finite computing resources, you’ll find a more or less optimal solution.

-Such optimization problems, where there are many solutions that differ in how optimal they are– but none is really perfect – are commonplace in real life: just think of delivery services that need to deliver parcels within a given time window.
+Such optimization problems, where many solutions differ in how optimal they are—but none is really perfect—are commonplace in real life: just think of delivery services that need to deliver parcels within a given time window.

 Instead of attempting to solve the exact problem, which would be impractical, one tries to develop heuristics that achieve a fairly optimal solution within a short amount of time.
 For the traveling salesman problem, it would be, for example, to replace crossing lines while going from one destination to another.

-Our goal with Quantagonia is to hide all the complexity behind quantum algorithms and to obtain speedup for classical optimization problems.
-Our platform will transform these problems in such a way that a quantum computer can calculate an optimal solution that is much better than what classical supercomputers could achieve.
+Our goal with Quantagonia is to hide all the complexity behind quantum algorithms and obtain a speedup for classical optimization problems.
+Our platform will transform these problems so that a quantum computer can calculate an optimal solution that is much better than what classical supercomputers could achieve.

 This involves modeling the optimization problem in a domain-specific language, such as a QUBO or mixed integer program (MIP), and then following a hybrid approach.
-Pre-processing might still happen on classical CPUs, the heavy lifting of finding an optimal solution might be achieved by a quantum computer, and post-processing may be done on a traditional CPU, as well as orchestration, that is selecting what type of hardware is most suited for running a specific part of the algorithm.
+Pre-processing might still happen on classical CPUs, the heavy lifting of finding an optimal solution might be achieved by a quantum computer, and post-processing may be done on a traditional CPU.
+Orchestration, that is, selecting what type of hardware is most suited for running a specific part of the algorithm, may also be done on a traditional CPU.

 Today, different quantum computing hardware platforms are available, from superconducting and ion traps to photonic quantum computers.
 We’ll make all these abstract since users won’t care about the specific hardware but about better optimization results.
 We’re actively experimenting with the different types of quantum hardware and have partnered with many quantum hardware vendors to access their hardware for running use cases.